 In addition, the curse of death was deconstructed as well, since the gift was not actually intended to kill her.

 The Warlord Chronicles by Bernard Cornwell arguably does this in regards to the King Arthur mythos.
 First, it rips the tales from The High Middle Ages style that people often imagine, then drops it in Dark Age Europe, which is when Arthur was supposed to have lived after all.
-Castles are just wooden buildings which decay after a few years, because the only stonework is what was led behind after the fall of Rome, and no one knows how to repair it anymore.
-There are no knights in shining armor, (in fact only the rich can afford armor at all) there is constant plotting among Arthur's factions, the Round Table only appears in one scene and all the warlords involved treat it as a joke, all magic (including Merlin's) is either faked, lucky, or Maybe Magic, Maybe Mundane, the most prominent churchman is a weaselly, ambitious Jerk Ass who will happily undermine any secular rule to get Christians favored more, (and increase his own status) Lancelot is a privileged Mamas Boy coward who pays the bards to write stories about him, and Guinevere is (initially) an overcompensating and ambitious Alpha Bitch trying to corrupt Arthur into becoming Regent for Life.
-(Which, admittedly, would have solved a lot of problems that Britain experiences in the third books of the trilogy.)
+Castles are just wooden buildings which decay after a few years, because the only stonework is what was left behind after the fall of Rome, and no one in Dark Ages Britain knows how to repair it anymore.
+There are no knights in shining armor (in fact only the very rich can afford armor at all), there is constant plotting and in-fighting among Britain's factions, the Round Table only appears in one scene and all the warlords involved treat it as a joke, all magic (including Merlin's) is either faked, lucky, or Maybe Magic, Maybe Mundane, the most prominent churchman is a weaselly, ambitious Jerk Ass who will happily undermine any secular rule to get Christians favored more, (and increase his own status by doing so) Lancelot is a privileged Mama's Boy coward who pays the bards to write stories about him, and Guinevere is (initially) an overcompensating and ambitious Alpha Bitch trying to corrupt Arthur into becoming Regent for Life.
+(Which, admittedly, would have solved a lot of problems that Britain experiences in the third book of the trilogy.)

 Arguably, Boris Strugatsky's The Powerless Ones of This World is a deconstruction of much of his own and his late brother's earlier works.
 Perhaps most prominently, "the Sensei", who is a wise old mentor (a fairly typical character for many Strugatsky novels), turns out to have been not only a Trickster Mentor, but also the initiator of The Plan that dictated much of the plot and was aimed at forcing the main character to unlock his full abilities.
 It succeeded, but not before making said main character a nervous wreck, inducing quite a Bitter Sweet Ending and causing much remorse to the mentor himself.
 Additionally, the topic of the Progressors is briefly brought up; one of the characters muses that the Sensei might be acting as one on Earth, and that he had, despite some occasional successes, failed miserably.